starryknight/GA-SEI-curriculum/sequences/mongo-intro-lesson/readme.md

 **When dealing with less complex associations, non-relational databases can be more effective**.
 Mongo provides a more flexible, scalable solution for storing data.

-### Terminology
+# Terminology

 While this is a bit technical, it's worth clarifying some terminology...

 Name                        | Description
 ----------------------------|-------------------------------------------------
-Database                    |  The actual data being stored. (think literal files) Database Management System  | The software tools to interact with your data (think Finder) Database CLI                |  A command line tool to interact with the data (think the terminal)
+Database                    | The actual data being stored.
+Database Management System  | The software tools to interact with your data Database CLI                | A command line tool to interact with the data

-## Document Database
+## 3 Parts of Documentbased DB

 ![Layout of mongodb](./images/mongoLayout.jpg)

-### A Document
+# Documents

 A basic example of a `Person` document: